gbv/pica-patch/specification.md

   045R $91271953439
 ~~~

-## Application
+## Application notes

 PICA+ is used primarily in CBS databases and PICA Patch was inspired by record
 versioning in CBS.
 When applied with CBS databases, the application should
 inspect and modify PICA Patch records depending on use case, for instance:

-- Use field `003@` to look up which record to modfiy (when annotated by space)
+- Use field `003@` or another identifier field to look up which record to modfiy
-  or to delete (when annotated by minus)
+  (when annotated by space) or to delete (when annotated by minus)
-- Disallow modification of special fields and field values.
+- Disallow modification of special fields and field values
 - Ignore subfields created by expansion of subfield `$9`
   (`$8` for online-expansion and other subfields for offline-expansion)
 - Extend modification to automatically modify special fields such as date of modification  (`001B`)
-- Validate records against an Avram Schema.
+- Validate records against an [Avram Schema](https://format.gbv.de/schema/avram/specification)

 Which and how to do this processing is out of the scope of this specification.